Renewal and Recertification

 - All recertification applications are reviewed to ensure that all requirements are met.

-Certification program staff complete an Ethics Violation check with all other certifying organizations in California as well as the DHCS online file of sanctions and revocations.
+Certification program staff complete an Ethics Violation check, for all applications, with all other certifying organizations in California as well as the DHCS online file of sanctions and revocations.
 If the counselor has not had a sanction or revocation of their credential, a check is made with the DHCS website and the two other CO searchable databases online to insure that the CATC has not been revoked or suspended.
-The paper file is updated, the database required information is updated, and a certificate is issued.